ioccc-src/winner/2020/kurdyukov4/README.md

     ./prog Eugene_Onegin.txt 2000 10 1
     # For those not knowing Russian, just to see how the UTF-8 characters are handled

-(*Performance depends on the number of same hashes found.*
+*Performance depends on the number of same hashes found.
-*Too many identical strings if the context length is small. author*)
+Too many identical strings if the context length is small.
+-- Author*

 ### Selected Judges Remarks: